codebybrett/rebol2/working/pratt/README.md

 parsing each one by calling parse b, and it returns a LISP list of the results.

 * TODO: There should be available a function that equivalent to Rebol's reduce but using the parser.

+* TODO: Should be able to implement getlist functionality if required.

 * TODO: Check that the haskell style function calls can be made.
 Refer to the Manella article relating to "someFunction".